Arun-GH/myymotto-vehicle-manager/replit.md

 ## Recent Changes: Latest modifications with dates

-**July 17, 2025**: Standardized App Settings page header and fixed navigation structure
+**July 17, 2025**: Fixed colorful branding display and completed navigation updates
+- Fixed Myymotto colorful branding on login page by removing gradient-text class that was overriding ColorfulLogo colors
+- Added missing back button to Profile page header with proper navigation logic
-- Fixed Settings page title bar to match standard header design with orange gradient borders
+- Standardized App Settings page header to match standard design with orange gradient borders
 - Updated Settings page to use consistent logo, colorful branding, and layout pattern
 - Applied orange shadow effects to all cards and proper background styling for consistency
 - Added bottom navigation to Settings page and standardized container layout